MicaelaJofre/ecommercejofre/README.md

 ***
 - Shows extended information of the product searched or selected.
 - You can select the quantity you want to buy, validated by the quantity in stock.
+-The cart has logic as products are added.
+-Before finalizing the purchase, the buyer's data is collected in Firebase through a form.
+-Finally, the completion of the purchase is shown with its respective id.